Johann Nepomuk von Tschiderer zu Gleifheim: Beatification

-The beatification cause opened in an informative process in Trento from 1873 until 1877 while his writings received theological approval sometime later on 16 April 1885; an apostolic process was held in Trento as well from 1890 until 1896.
+The beatification cause opened in an informative process in Trento from 1873 until 1877.
+His writings received theological approval on 16 April 1885; an apostolic process was held in Trento as well from 1890 until 1896.
 The formal introduction to the cause came under Pope Leo XIII on 27 May 1886 in which he was titled as a Servant of God.
 The Congregation for Rites validated the two previous processes on 3 July 1898.
-An antepreparatory committee met and approved the cause on 21 February 1905 as did a preparatory one in 1937 and then a general one on 18 June 1943.
+An antepreparatory committee met and approved the cause on 21 February 1905 as did a preparatory one on 5 January 1937 and then a general one on 18 June 1943.
 Pope Paul VI confirmed that Tschiderer led a model Christian life of heroic virtue and named him as Venerable on 14 July 1968.

 The miracle for beatification was investigated in 1908 and received C.O.R. validation on 27 September 1908.
 The medical board met and approved it decades later on 1 April 1992 as did theologians on 19 June 1992 and the Congregation for the Causes of Saints on 3 December 1992.
 Pope John Paul II approved this on 21 December 1992 and beatified Tschiderer in Trento before a crowd of 100 000 people.